 Does one simply need a better paying job in order to improve their credit score?
 No. Financial experts from all over the world agree that applying good Credit Habits is the only way of attaining and sustaining excellent credit scores.
-When you have good Credit Habits, you’ll avoid bad debts and get the best interest rates for your auto loans and mortgages.
+When you have ideal credit practices, you’ll avoid bad debts and get the best interest rates for your auto loans and mortgages.

 - Are you embarrassed by your poor credit ratings?
 Start applying these 8 Credit Habits right now!

-- Start applying these simple Credit Habits today!
+- Start applying these simple steps to getting a good credit score!

 1. Pay your EMIs on time